stat301-2-2024-winter/final-project-2-cassielee2025/memos/README.md

 - `references.bib`: Zotero references used in progress memo 1

 Folders:
+- `memo1_outputs\`: .rda files to load directly into progress memo 1
-- `\memo1_outputs`: .rda files to load directly into progress memos
+- `memo2_outputs\`: .rda files to load directly into progress memo 2